Festifeel

-Festifeel is an annual music festival held to raise money for breast cancer awareness.
-The festival is organised by the English breast cancer charity CoppaFeel.
+Festifeel is an annual British charity music festival held to raise money for breast cancer awareness.
+The festival is organised by the English breast cancer charity CoppaFeel!.
 It describes itself as "Britain's only boutique music festival with boobs in mind".

+After a seven year break between 2015 and 2021, Festifeel was revived in September 2022.
+Hosted at Omera, 600 people had joined CoppaFeel! to chat boobs and fundraise for the charity.

+Festifeel hasn't happened since 2022 but it continues to be active.
+While the next one is expected soon, as of January 2026, no information about dates or ticket details are available.

+"There were two stages headlined by the band McFly, and Festifeel raised £32k through ticket sales, sponsorship and donations at the event.
+For the main stage BSL signers accompanied the acts and provided live interpretation for the event."

 History

 2014

 Festifeel 2014 took place at the London Fields Brewery on 21 June 2014.
 Fearne Cotton was once again the festival's curator.

 2013

 Festifeel 2013 took place on 15 June at the Islington Metal Works, London.
 Fearne Cotton was the festival's curator.
 Huffington Post listed Festifeel as one of their 'Gigs to look out for' during 2013.